FOSSEE/st-scripts/saving_plots/script.rst

 ..
 R19

-This brings us to the end of this tutorial, let's revise quickly what we have learnt today
+This brings us to the end of this tutorial.In this tutorial,we have learnt to,

- 1. to save plots using the ``savefig()`` function.
+ 1. Save plots using the ``savefig()`` function.
- #. to save the plots in different formats like
+ #.
+Save the plots in different formats like
     - pdf
     - ps
     - png
     - svg
     - eps
- #. to locate files in the file system.

 ..
 R20